1.32 What does the Holy Spirit do? Do I need him?

 The seven gifts of the Holy Spirit are wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord.
 With these the Holy Spirit “endows” Christians, in other words, he grants them particular powers that go beyond their natural aptitudes and gives them the opportunity to become God’s special instruments in this world.

 We read in one of Paul’s letters: “To one is given through the spirit the utterance of wisdom, and to another the utterance of knowledge according to the same spirit, to another faith by the same spirit, to another gifts of healing by the one spirit, to another the working of miracles, to another prophecy, to another the ability to distinguish between spirits, to another various kinds of tongues, to another the interpretation of tongues” (1 Cor 12:8–10).
 [Youcat 310]

 What are the fruits of the Holy Spirit?

 The fruits of the Holy Spirit are charity, joy, peace, patience, kindness, goodness, generosity, gentleness, faithfulness, modesty, self-control, and chastity (cf. Gal 5:22–23).

-In the “fruits of the holy spirit” the world ca see what becomes of people who let themselves be adopted, led, and completely formed by God.
-The fruits of the holy spirit show that God really plays a role in the life of Christians.
+In the “fruits of the Holy Spirit” the world can see what becomes of people who let themselves be adopted, led, and completely formed by God.
+The fruits of the Holy Spirit show that God really plays a role in the life of Christians.
 [Youcat 311]